LGmedia954/Blog-Renewable-Energy-CLI-Project-Sept-2020/index.md

 Another idea was something about renewable energy, such as solar or wind power.
 I spent a day in online search.
 Most results on U.S. sites would be roughly 150 links.
 I also wanted something more global, with recovery to island nations in mind.
 That's when I found an organization that navigates and provides aid for all types of renewable energy.

 I ended up scraping a total of seven web pages for my CLI project.
 I feel comfortable with web scraping from my experience working with HTML and CSS.
 What I underestimated was matching seven different menu selections with the return of the correct web scraped content.
 I was looking for alternatives to using a case statement.
 As I write this blog, I am still working on the code for this.
 Another challenge was initial set up while familiarizing myself with Visual Studio Code.
-Happy to report that after some research, I corrected and resolved my final updates being rejected when pushing to GitHub.
+Happy to report that after some research, I corrected the issue of final updates being rejected when pushing to GitHub.

-Goal: Using pry more often.
+Goal: Using pry with more success.